Farrow & Ball colours for 2022: top five paint colours revealed

 Until now one of Farrow & Ball's lesser-known colours, Babouche is named after the soft slippers traditionally worn in Morocco.
 This vibrant, uplifting yellow would suit a sunny kitchen or hallway, and looks equally at home in a contemporary or period decor scheme,

 And if you're not feeling bold enough for a whole room makeover, this eye-catching colour is wonderful for accents, especially against a dark backdrop - think a painted radiator, front door or fireplace.

 Another one of Farrow & Ball's hidden gems, Incarnadine is an unapologetically rich and glamorous shade of crimson that perfectly fits into the recent trend towards deep and dramatic colours.

-You don’t need to have a stately home to show off Incarnadine to best effect, though – contrary to popular belief, deep and bold colours can work wonderfully to turn small spaces into jewel-toned havens.
-If you’re looking for something less intense, consider painting halfway up your walls in Incarnadine, using a white shade for the upper half.
+You don't need to have a stately home to show off Incarnadine to best effect, though - contrary to popular belief, deep and bold colours can work wonderfully to turn small spaces into jewel-toned havens - just check out our rich burgundy red home decor ideas if you don't believe us!
+If you're looking for something less intense, consider painting halfway up your walls in Incarnadine, using a white shade for the upper half.
 We also think this would make a great colour for upcycling a chair or wardrobe into a statement piece.